-We have never declared or paid any cash dividends on our common stock and do not anticipate declaring or paying any cash dividends on our common stock in the foreseeable future.
 We expect to retain all available funds and any future earnings to support operations and fund the development and growth of our business.
 Our board of directors will determine whether we pay and the amount of future dividends (including cash dividends), if any.